sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 	```
 	![mouseMT BCV](../assets/images/edgeR_mouseMT/mouseMT_BCV.png)

-	There is so few genes that this does not look super nice here.
+	There are so few genes that this does not look super nice here.

 	Here is how it looks like on the Ruhland2016 data: